Lillie Langtry: Hugo Gerald de Bathe

-The wedding between Langtry and de Bathe took place in St Saviour's Church, Jersey, on 27 July 1899, with Jeanne Marie Langtry being the only other person present, apart from the officials.
-This was the same day that Langtry's horse, Merman, won the Goodwood Cup.
+The wedding between Langtry and de Bathe took place in St Saviour's Church, Jersey, on 27 July 1899, with her daughter Jeanne Marie Langtry being the only other person present, apart from the officials.
+This was the same day that Langtry's horse Merman won the Goodwood Cup.
 In December 1899, de Bathe volunteered to join the British forces in the Boer War.
 He was assigned to the Robert's Horse Mounted brigade as a lieutenant.
-In 1907, Hugo's father died; he became the 5th Baronet, and Langtry became Lady de Bathe.
+In 1907, General de Bathe, Hugo's father, died; Hugo thus became the 5th Baronet, and Langtry became Lady de Bathe.

-When Hugo de Bathe became the 5th Baronet, he inherited properties in Sussex, Devon and Ireland; those in Sussex were in the hamlet of West Stoke near Chichester.
-These were: Woodend, with 17 bedrooms and set in 71 acres; Hollandsfield, with 10 bedrooms and set in 52 acres and Balsom's Farm of 206 acres.
+When Sir Hugo de Bathe became the 5th Baronet, he inherited properties in Sussex, Devon and Ireland; those in Sussex were in the hamlet of West Stoke near Chichester.
+These were Woodend, with 17 bedrooms and set in 71 acres; Hollandsfield, with 10 bedrooms and set in 52 acres; and Balsom's Farm of 206 acres.
 Woodend was retained as the de Bathe residence whilst the smaller Hollandsfield was let.

-Today the buildings retain their period appearance, but modifications and additions have been made, and the complex is now multi-occupancy.
+Today the buildings retain their period appearance.
+Modifications and additions have been made, and the complex is now multi-occupancy.
 One of the houses on the site is named Langtry and another Hardy.
 The de Bathe properties were all sold in 1919, the same year Lady de Bathe sold Regal Lodge.